PartiallyFinite/SwiftDataStructures/README.md

 Data structures:

 - `PriorityQueue`: a min- or max- priority queue
+- `OrderedSet`: an ordered set
+- `OrderedDictionary`: an ordered dictionary

 In alignment with Swift's standard library, all data structures are implemented as structs with copy-on-write optimisation.